tatianatorog/project/README.md

 # Instructions

-   1. Clone the repository
+   1. Clone the repository`
-   2. Locate in the project root folder
-   3. Locate in the services folder `cd services`
-   4. Install packages `npm install`
+   2. Install packages `npm install`
-   5. Run `npm start` Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+   3. Run `npm start` Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+If you want to try a different user go to the following path src/utils/userId.js, the file contains three id of different users.
+You can deactivate the current user and activate a new one